Theodora (wife of Theophilos): Fall from power

 Michael III turned fifteen in 855, bringing him near the age when he could rule in his own right.
 According to the tradition of Simeon Logothete, he took Eudokia Ingerina as a mistress, and later married her to his co-emperor Basil I, though this narrative is challenged.
-Symeon's neutrality is disputed, and other contemporary sources do not speak of this conspiracy, leading several prominent Byzantists, such as Ostrogorsky and Adontz to dismiss this narrative.
-Whatever the case, although Theodora's reign had been highly successful, both she and Theoktistos were dissatisfied with Michael III, who neglected matters of state in preference of chariot racing, drinking and spending time with his alleged mistress Eudokia Ingerina.
+Simeon's neutrality is disputed, and other contemporary sources do not speak of this conspiracy, leading several prominent Byzantists, such as Ostrogorsky and Adontz to dismiss this narrative.
+Whatever the case, although Theodora's rule had been highly successful, both she and Theoktistos were dissatisfied with Michael III, who neglected matters of state in preference of chariot racing, drinking and spending time with his alleged mistress Eudokia Ingerina.
 In the hope that marriage could perhaps steer him on the right course, Theodora organized a bride-show for her son.
 Though Eudokia Ingerina was allowed to be present, Theodora and Theoktistos disqualified her on account of not being a virgin.
 Michael was then married to Eudokia Dekapolitissa, against his will.

 Annoyed by not being able to choose his own wife, Michael resolved to overthrow his mother and the regents.
 Michael was also concerned about unfounded rumors that Theodora planned to remarry, perhaps to Theoktistos, or marry one of Michael's sisters off to some suitable noble.
 These rumors, started by Bardas, further detailed that Theodora planned to retain power, elevate someone else to the throne and blind and depose Michael, following in Irene's footsteps.
 After years in exile, Bardas was summoned back to the capital by Michael and together they had Theoktistos assassinated in November 855.
 The conspiracy, which was also supported by Kalomaria (one of Theodora's sisters) and Theophanes (the chief of the wardrobe), may not originally have been intended to kill Theoktistos, and instead just to humiliate him and force him into exile.
 At a critical moment, however, Michael cried out to his guards to kill Theoktistos.
 According to the later writings of Joseph Genesius, Theodora learned of what was happening and rushed to save Theoktistos, but was scared away by one of the conspirators.

 Distraught at the loss of her friend and confidant, Theodora was enraged at Michael and the other conspirators for several months.
 She is recorded to have berated him for killing the man who had "acted as a second father to him".
 Unable to placate his mother, Michael proclaimed himself sole emperor on 15 March 856, formally deposing her as empress and stripping her of the rank of Augusta.
 The final catalyst for Theodora's deposition may have been her possibly being a part of a plot to assassinate Bardas.
 It is also possible that some senators wished to restore her to power, but Theodora refused.
 Theodora accepted the deposition, refraining from causing any of the damage that would result from a struggle for power, and retired in peace.